rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.437 Discontinued manifestations

 <a name="6.21.437.1">6.21.437.1</a> If a publication planned for more than one physical unit has been or appears to have been discontinued before completion, describe the incomplete set as appropriate (i.e., record paging for a single volume or the number of volumes for multiple volumes).
-Make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) indicating that no more units have been issued (see [6.215.3.9](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.3.9)).
+Always make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) indicating that no more units have been issued (see [6.215.3.9](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.3.9)).

 ---